Board committees

 Register of risks

-The CFO has prepared a risk register for the group that identifies key operational and financial risks.
+The Chair of the Risk Committee has prepared a risk register for the group that identifies key operational and financial risks.
 All members of the board are provided with a copy of the register.
-The register is reviewed at least annually and is updated as and when necessary.
+The register is reviewed at least bi-monthly and is updated as and when necessary.

 Within the scope of the annual audit, specific financial risks including foreign currency, interest rates, liquidity and credit are evaluated in detail.